ajrgodfrey/ActionBook/BrailleRInAction/03-GettingStarted.md

 ### One programming language --- Python

 WriteR is a simple text editor written in wxPython that needs Python and wxPython.
 Unfortunately, they require separate downloads.
 You do not need this editor so do not install Python unless you are really keen.
 Windows users can obtain an executable file by issuing `GetWriteR()` once the BrailleR package has been successfully installed.
-More on this in Chapter #WriteR
+More on this in Chapter \@ref(WriteR).